 Academic Grade Reports Skyward Family Access is available for daily access to your child's grades, attendance, and more.
 Please visit the district website, www.usd263.com, and click on the Skyward Family Access button.
-You are able to obtain needed login information by emailing the district, lpierce@usd263.org.
+You are able to obtain needed login information by calling the district, (316-777-1102 ext 5216).
 After you login with this password, click on the Account Info icon and change your password to something of your choice.